mugdiya/portfolio/content/authors/admin/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
-- icon: linkedin-in
+- icon: linkedin
-  icon_pac: fas
+  icon_pack: fas
   link: "https://www.linkedin.com/in/kamleshmugdiya"
 - icon: envelope
   icon_pack: fas